Budgeting For Non-Salaried Workers

 Do you get an uneven paycheck?
-Are you not paid the same amount every week or month?
+Are you paid a different amount every week or month?

 Do you get paid hourly?